 Convenience and scheduling considerations were used when designing this degree program.
 Classes are offered on Saturdays to all students to juggle work and integrate professional experiences into their academic studies.

-The program has a double application process: you must apply both to the university for admission into the Graduate School at CSULB, and to the Department of Criminal Justice, for admission to the program.
+The program has a double application process: you must apply both to the university for admission into the Graduate School at CSULB, and to the School of Criminology, Criminal Justice, and Emergency Management, for admission to the program.
 It should be noted that the application process is identical for both the off-campus accelerated master's and the traditional on-campus master's program.

 To view the admission requirements and instructions on how to apply, click on the link below: